d-fathi/pyams_lib/docs/Modeling.rst

 Modeling
 ========

-The modeling of analog elements in `pyams_lib` is based on defining their behavior using the Python language while following a structured approach:
+The modeling of analog elements in `pyams.lib` is based on defining their behavior using the Python language while following a structured approach:

 1. Declaring the required library;
 2. Defining the model name;